Fishing Report

 Fishing Conditions:

 While the Nature Conservancy is closed, fishing is still open downstream of the Kilpatrick Bridge.
-During the warmer parts of the day, you may run into some Baetis hatches, but otherwise all fishing will be subsurface.
+During the warmer parts of the day, you may run into some Baetis and midge hatches, but otherwise all fishing will be subsurface.
 Swinging smaller streamers or soft hackles will be your best bet.

 • Recommended Fly Patterns: